|Clinical Trials Registration|

 Include the copyright transfer agreement signed by all authors with your submission.

-Brief Report, Choosing Wisely Next Steps
+Choosing Wisely: Next Steps

 Research Manuscript guidance

-Manuscripts should normally be divided into four sections as follows:
+Original research and brief report manuscripts should normally be divided into four sections as follows:

 - Introduction: The purpose of the study should be described with some background.
 Citations should be confined to work that is directly relevant and bulk citations should be avoided.
 If the work is hypothesis-driven, authors are encouraged to include the hypothesis in this section.